Omkar6627/BlogPost/README.md

 ## Installation

 1. Clone the repository from [GitHub link](https://github.com/Omkar6627/BlogPost.git).
-2. Install Java JDK and Gradle on your machine.
+2. Install Java JDK and Maven on your machine.
 3. Set up a MySQL database and configure the database connection in the application.properties file.
 4. Run the Maven build to compile the project.
 5. Start the application using the command.